 Intro

-Also called the Italian Working Horse, the Rapid Heavy Draft & the Cavallo Agricolo Italiano da Tiro Pesante Rapido, the Italian Heavy Draft is a man made breed created to fulfill both needs of war and agricultural demands.
+Also called Italian Working Horse, Rapid Heavy Draft and Cavallo Agricolo Italiano da Tiro Pesante Rapido, the Italian Heavy Draft is a man made breed created to fulfill needs of both war and agricultural.

 Origins

-The breed dates back to 1860 when the horse production branch of the Department of War began crossbreeding Breton stallions to mares of the northeastern Italian plains.
-The mares were of varied stock and included Hackney, Belgian Draft & Breton origin.
-Through continuous cross breeding of those same lines the Italian Heavy Draft came about with their own distinguishing characteristics.
+The breed dates back to 1860, when the horse production branch of the Department of War began crossbreeding Breton stallions to mares of the northeastern Italian plains.
+The mares were of varied stock and included animals of Hackney, Belgian Draft and Breton origin.
+Through continuous cross breeding of those same lines, the Italian Heavy Draft came about with their own distinguishing characteristics.

-In 1926 a stud book was formed and until the mid-20th century the Italian Draft was a popular breed as they were not just powerful, but fast as well.
-Towards the end of the 20th century the need for a heavy draft had all but died out and their numbers declined sharply.
+In 1927 a stud book was formed and until the mid-20th century the Italian Draft was a popular breed as they were not just powerful, but fast as well.
+Towards the end of the 20th century, need for a heavy draft had all but died out and their numbers declined sharply.

 Features